MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/settings.md

 ---
-title: "Improve your AI Insights data by cleansing support case titles​"
+title: "Improve data quality by cleansing support case titles​"
 description: "Learn how to improve how to improve AI Insights charts by removing extraneous tags in support case titles."
 keywords: ""
 ms\.date: 10/31/2018